aquilesC/aquiles.me/content/essays/LinkedIn/24-05-15_Marketing for scipreneurs.md

 Social media is a great tool to discover communities, it can help with literature and conference discovery.
 But it can also drain a lot of energy and frustration when the analytics don't explode exponentially.

 Bottom line, marketing has to be consistent.
 Materials should not contradict each other.
-And they can slowly be optimized as the company evolves and understand better the context in which it is operating.
+And they can slowly be optimized as the company evolves and understands better the context in which it is operating.
+But it should be created in an unobtrusive way for the people in the company.

 --
 👋 Hi!
 I'm @Aquiles.